 "David Moyes was definitely very fair with me in the chances I got.
 I never really gave him enough consistency with fitness to rely on me but there were a couple of times where I think I was close to getting the main starting shirt."

 James Vaughan is reflecting - candidly - on why, after bursting on to the scene to become the Premier League's youngest ever goalscorer on his Everton debut in April 2005, he didn't achieve more than his 60 appearances for the Blues.

 Had he truly made the grade at Everton, Vaughan, who has retired, aged 32, would gladly have spent his entire career with the Club.

 Instead, with Louis Saha and Yakubu - two strikers for whom he had the utmost respect - above him in the pecking order, Vaughan decided to "see what I could make of myself" elsewhere, first by heading out on a series of loan spells, and then by completing a permanent transfer to Norwich City in 2011.

-Now 32, Vaughan has gone on to play for clubs including Huddersfield Town, Birmingham City, Sunderland and Wigan Athletic.
-Currently, he is back on Merseyside and finding the net with regularity for League Two Tranmere Rovers.
+Vaughan went on to play for clubs including Huddersfield Town, Birmingham City, Sunderland and Wigan Athletic.

-In the second of our Bred A Blue series, Vaughan discusses joining Everton as a six-year-old and the journey that led to him becoming the Premier League's youngest ever goalscorer a decade later.
+In the second of our Bred A Blue series, Vaughan discussed joining Everton as a six-year-old and the journey that led to him becoming the Premier League's youngest ever goalscorer a decade later.

 He explains the impact coming through Everton's ranks had on his career, relives the elation of scoring in the Blues' FA Cup semi-final penalty shootout victory over Manchester United in 2009 - "To this day, I've never had a feeling like it" - and explains why being able to tell his five-year-old son he played in the final against Chelsea brightens what was otherwise the worst day of his professional life.